BrighterCommand/Docs/contents/BrighterOutboxSupport.md

 It provides a stronger guarantee than the **CommandProcessor.Post** outside Db transaction with Retry approach as the write to the **Outbox** shares a transaction with the persistence of entity state.

+## Bulk Deposit

+Starting in v9.2.0 Brighter allows a batch of Messages to be written to the **Outbox**.
+If your outbox suoports Bulk (This will become a requirement in v10) **CommandProcessor.DepositPost** can be used to deposit a large number of messages in much quicker than individually.

+When creating your **CommandProcessor** you can set an outbox bulk chunk size, if the amount of mesages to be deposited into the **Outbox** is greater than this number it will be broken up into chunks of no more than this size.

 ## Participating in Transactions

 Brighter has the functionality to allow the  **Outbox** to participate in the database transactions of your application so that you can ensure that distributed requests will be persisted (or fail to persist) inline with application changes.